Pawar-Tushar/NetShield-IDS/README.md

 ## Requirements

 - **Python 3**: Ensure you have Python 3 or later installed.
-- **Scapy Library**: This tool requires Scapy for network packet crafting.
+- **Scapy Library**: This tool requires Scapy for network packet capturing.

 ---